anutator/blog/docs/Telecom/Cisco/ccie-notes.md

 - Auto-RP needs a RP to form multicast trees and allow traffic to flow.
 - However the location of the RP has to be discovered through multicast as well.
 - This creates a chicken and the egg situation.
-In order to find the RP, some kind of `dense-mode` solution is needed. o Statically assign the mapping agent and the RP for the 224.0.1.39-40 addresses.
-Kind of defeats the purpose of Auto-RP. o Configure interfaces with `ip pim parse-dense mode`.
-Uses dense mode for all groups without an RP, sparse for all others. o Configure the `ip pim autorp listener`.
+In order to find the RP, some kind of `dense-mode` solution is needed.
+  - Statically assign the mapping agent and the RP for the 224.0.1.39-40 addresses.
+Kind of defeats the purpose of Auto-RP.
+  - Configure interfaces with `ip pim parse-dense mode`.
+Uses dense mode for all groups without an RP, sparse for all others.
+  - Configure the `ip pim autorp listener`.
 Allows usage of `sparse-mode` only interfaces and basically configures an ACL for the 224.0.1.39-40 addresses to be allowed to run in dense mode (preferred method).

 **Mapping Agent**
 - Receive candidate messages (announcements) and decide which one will be the RP (Highest IP address wins).